-- · Taking pain relief - Physio to strengthen the other muscles around the shoulder and help with your range of motion - Steroid injections to reduce inflammation in the shoulder Ultimately, surgery is only reserved for patients whose shoulder pain and poor function affects their life so much that they would rather have surgery than persist without.
-The Operation:
+- Taking pain relief - Physio to strengthen the other muscles around the shoulder and help with your range of motion - Steroid injections to reduce inflammation in the shoulder Ultimately, surgery is only reserved for patients whose shoulder pain and poor function affects their life so much that they would rather have surgery than persist without.

-A total shoulder replacement involves removing the worn out ball (humerus) and socket (glenoid) from your shoulder, and replacing them with metallic and plastic components.
-It's done through a \sim 10cm incision down the front of the shoulder and takes approximately 60-120 minutes to perform.
+A reverse total shoulder replacement involves removing the worn out ball (humerus) and socket (glenoid) from your shoulder, and replacing them with metallic and plastic components.
+To help recruit other muscles around the shoulder and give better range of motion and function, we switch the orientation of the ball and socket, so now the ball is on the glenoid side, and the socket is on the humeral side.
+It's done through a ~10cm incision down the front of the shoulder and takes approximately 60-120 minutes to perform.